 The Americans with Disabilities Act (ADA) defines a service dog as one specifically trained to perform tasks for a disabled individual who would otherwise have trouble completing those tasks.
 A service dog is expressly trained to assist with his human partner’s particular disabilities.
 While some mixed breeds are used for service, much work is performed by purebred dogs.
 Certain temperaments, traits and physiques make it easier for these dog breeds to learn and perform the tasks of a service dog.
 Let’s meet five top service dog breeds right here.

-Perhaps you’ve heard of my forefather, Buddy, a German Shepherd Dog trained by Dorothy Harrison Eustis in the Alps to lead the blind?
+Perhaps you’ve heard of our forefather, Buddy, a German Shepherd Dog trained by Dorothy Harrison Eustis in the Alps to lead the blind?
 Buddy came to the States to partner with Morris Frank, the first American to benefit from a Seeing Eye dog.
 As sight dogs, we’re trained to guide our handlers with both obedience and intelligent disobedience (ignoring commands that might endanger our handlers).
 In addition, we’re celebrated deterrents to criminals.

 Let’s talk first about energy.
 Preferably, service dog breeds fall mid-range on the energy spectrum: capable of extensive physical activity, but also ready to sit quietly.
-While we Labs were originally bred for sport, we were expected to relax with family too.
+While we Labs were originally bred for sport, we were expected to relax with family, too.
 Our ancestors worked with fisherman off the Labrador Sea shores.
-My lively forefathers were further developed in England for hunting and retrieving.
+Our lively forefathers were further developed in England for hunting and retrieving.
 Perceptive and good natured, we make outstanding service dogs, whether we’re guiding the vision-impaired or alerting a person with diabetes to sugar levels.

 Never fraudulently represent your dog as a service dog to take him places he isn’t allowed.
 This poses obstacles to the true service dogs.
 Service dogs are well trained and well mannered, far more than the typical dog at home, and have to pass tests to be certified.
 At least 19 states are now cracking down on pet parents who fraudulently pass off their dog as a service dog when he is not.